roboogle/gtkmvc3/gtkmvco/docs/five_min/index.rst

 .. |mvc| replace:: *MVC* pattern
 .. |obs| replace:: *Observer* pattern
 .. |gui| replace:: *GUI*
-.. |pygtkmvc| replace:: *pygtkmvc*
+.. |pygtkmvc3| replace:: *pygtkmvc3*
 .. |vc| replace:: *V&C*

 ###################
-gtkmvc in 5 minutes
+gtkmvc3 in 5 minutes
 ###################

-The goal of this example is not to provide an explanation of *how* gtkmvc works (see the rest of the documentation), but to present a quick example about how complexity and dependencies of an application can be reduced by using gtkmvc.
+The goal of this example is not to provide an explanation of *how* gtkmvc3 works (see the rest of the documentation), but to present a quick example about how complexity and dependencies of an application can be reduced by using gtkmvc3.

 The example in details